benlau/quickflux-project-template/README.md

 4. AppView C++ Class - Initialize QML environment and listen message from AppDispatcher
 5. Unit Tests with using Testable framework

+Usage

+1. Clone or download this project to local folder
+2. Extract
+3. Rename the file according to your needs.

 File Structure: